K1WIZ/FakeWiFi/README.md

 # FakeWiFi
-A fake WiFi hotspot designed to encourage less more facetime instead of screen time
+A fake WiFi hotspot designed to encourage less screentime more facetime

 ## Features
 * SPIFFS Support